PopovEvgeniy/freefiledestroyer/readme.txt

                         FREE FILE DESTROYER

-                Securely file-erasing tool by Popov Evgeniy Alekseyevich
+                The securely file-erasing tool by Popov Evgeniy Alekseyevich

-                           Version 1.3.4.1
+                           Version 1.3.5

 System requirements

-Microsoft Windows (XP or higher) or a Unix-like operating system 1 megabyte of free RAM
+Microsoft Windows (2000 or higher) or a Unix-like operating system 1 megabyte of free RAM

 Program description